kbase/staging_service/docs/import_specifications.ADR.md

 ## Front end changes

-The design introduces a new StS data type, `upload_specification`.
+The design introduces a new StS data type, `import_specification`.
 The FE's current behavior is to display any data types returned from the StS in the file dropdown, but silently ignore user-selected files for which the selected data type is unknown to the narrative, a bug.
 The FE will be updated to ignore unknown data types returned from the StS, allowing for phased, non-lockstep upgrades.
 This work is not included in this project, but will be in a future FE project.

-## Upload specification input files
+## Import specification input files

 Input file formats may be Excel, CSV, or TSV.
-An example CSV file structure for GFF/FASTA uploads is below:
+An example CSV file structure for GFF/FASTA imports is below:

 ```